Hangman

 Introduction

-The language staff at the school did have some interest in the project, and some of the them helped with a bit of testing, but generally I sat up in the top floor of the languages building alone each night working on the project with no consultation or feedback.
-That said, they were reportedly using the program in classes after I had gone, so that was nice.
-Something I always wondered is whether it was a viable concept in the first place; I have discussed this with one or two people more recently with knowledge about language teaching, and the general feelings I received were negative, although it was suggested that it would help Chinese people learn the Roman alphabet.
-I cannot deny though that it was an interesting project for a couple of years, and was much more fun than revising for my GSCEs (for which I still got decent grades, despite having spent my time in year 11 programming instead of revising).
-Besides, it must be worth a few bonus nerd points, and maybe even a few chick points.
+The language staff at the school did have some interest in the project, and some of the them helped with testing, but generally I sat alone in the top floor of the languages building each afternoon until 5:30 pm working on the project, with no consultation or feedback.
+I do not honestly know whether the program was ever used; apparently it may have been but I do not know for certain.
+I have also wondered whether it was a viable concept in the first place; I have discussed this with one or two people more recently with knowledge about language teaching, and the general feelings I received were negative.
+There was a suggestion that it would help Chinese people learn the Latin alphabet.
+I cannot deny though that it was an interesting project for a couple of years, and was much more fun than revising for my GSCE examinations (for which I still got decent grades, despite having spent my time in year 11 programming instead of revising).

-The department itself has now moved over to Windows PCs, so they are no longer using the program.
-However, thanks to Chris Richardson of 8-bit software, LSAIT Hangman is now available for download, as either the complete game (single-sided DFS disc image) or the BBC BASIC source code as DOS-format text files to peruse just how deliciously unreadable compact BBC BASIC code is.
+Thanks to Chris Richardson of 8-bit software, LSAIT Hangman is now available for download.
 Chris also provided me with all the screenshots on this page, taken from the BeebEm emulator, which replace the older digital camera pictures; however, you can still view photos of the main menu and the Hangman game running on my own BBC Master (a machine of which I am no longer in possession).
+I have also converted the original Microsoft Publisher 2 files that comprise the manual into a single PDF, while I still have a computer that will run Publisher 2!
+(Nothing else on the planet opens these files, and my main PC is 64-bit.)

 The package